 - Certain fees are not refundable at any time.
-These include the Application Fee, Tuition Deposit, Placement Testing/Advisement Fee, Late Registration Fee, Returned Check Fee, Records Management Fee, and all Tuition Payment Plan Fees.
+These include the Application Fee, Tuition Deposit, Placement Testing/Advisement Fee, Late Registration Fee, Returned Check Fee, Records Management Fee, Web Access Fee, and all Tuition Payment Plan Fees.

-- Fees that are non-refundable on or after the first day of the session (semester) include the Technology Fee, Parking Sticker Fee, College Fee, Graduation Review Fee, Liability Insurance Fee, and Accident Insurance Fee.
+- Fees that are non-refundable on or after the first day of the session (semester) include the Technology Fee, Vehicle Registration Fee, Graduation Review Fee, and Liability Insurance Fee.

-- Fees that are partially refundable, according to the date of official withdrawal, include the Laboratory / Equipment / Special Program / Distance Education / Telecourse / Physical Education Service Fees.
+- Fees that are partially refundable, according to the date of official withdrawal, include the Laboratory / Equipment / Special Program / Distance Education / Physical Education Service Fees.